haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-5-data_loading_and_processing.rst

 Sequential Samplers:
 ~~~~~~~~~~~~~~~~~~~~

-As the name suggests, it samples the elements sequentially and always in the same order.
+In sequential samplers, the elements are sampled sequentially and always in the same order.
 It also has a property named dataset:

-    * dataset: It’s the source from where we can sample the elements.
+    * **dataset** : It’s the source from where we can sample the elements.

 .. code:: kotlin